 Water playgrounds are a great way for all kids to cool down on a warm day.
 Plus, parents can enjoy them too – I know I do!
 They normally have fountains, tipping buckets, water jets and sprays, plus other interactive water features.
 And the awesome bit is that these are splash areas so kids don’t need to know how to swim!

-There should hopefully be 14 water playgrounds across Western Sydney by the end of the year, with 13 currently.
-Three are within fully fenced playgrounds and nine are within 15kms of Parramatta CBD.
+There are now 22 water playgrounds across Western Sydney.
+Six are within fully fenced playgrounds and 11 are within 15kms of Parramatta CBD.

 Most water playgrounds have operating hours (listed below) and the water is usually turned off over winter.
-Keep in mind that regulations were updated last year to ensure that water playgrounds have to meet the same standards as public pools – so yes the water is chlorinated and clean!
+Keep in mind that regulations were updated a few years ago to ensure that water playgrounds have to meet the same standards as public pools – so yes the water is chlorinated and clean!

 And if you are looking for other free ways to cool off outdoors for free, then check out our ultimate water fun guide.